Lakylife/dexTools_trending_bots/README.txt

 ======================================================

 License:
-This program is owned by Lukáš Helebrandt, also known as Lakylife.
+This program is owned by Lakylife.
 All rights reserved.

 Program Information: